-Upon acceptance into the graduate program in the AGNP and post-master's AGNP, AGCNS, FNP and postmaster's FNP, NE, PMHNP, post-master's PMHNP, or the DNP program, students must maintain enrollment in each semester by either (1) enrolling in one or more graduate courses, or (2) applying for a Leave of Absence from the program.
+Upon acceptance into the graduate program in the AGNP and post-master's AGNP, FNP and post-master's FNP, PMHNP, post-master's PMHNP, or the DNP program, students must maintain continuous enrollment in each semester by either (1) enrolling in one or more graduate courses, or (2) enrolling in NUR500 Continuous Enrollment.
+Master's students may enroll in NUR500 for up to three semesters without having to reapply to the program.
 The nurse anesthetist BS-DNP program is only offered as a full-time program, and students will be continuously enrolled as full-time graduate students for the duration of the program.
 Nurse Anesthetist students who do not maintain continuous enrollment must seek approval from the Director of the Nurse Anesthetist BS-DNP Program to re-enroll in the program.